OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/host-header-protection.md

 ## Managing the list of secure endpoints { #manage-secure-endpoints }

-When you enable host header injection protection, LifeTime displays **Additional Secure Endpoints**.
+When you enable the feature, LifeTime displays **Additional Secure Endpoints**.
 These endpoints form the allow list for validating host headers.
 Any request with a host header that differs from those in the allow list will be blocked.

 To manage secure endpoints follow these steps: